Mergeway Overview

 The command prompts for confirmation unless you pass the global --yes flag.

-Place global flags (like --yes or --root) before the command name.
+Global flags (like --yes or --root) can appear before or after the command name.

 Example